WoodwardCJ/F1QualifyingViewer/README.md

 After reviewing the output and tweaking the prompt when necessary I created a VS solution from the output.
 Once the VS solution was up and running I tested using the example file and made sure I was happy with the response.

-A future enhacement would be to add a repository layer so you could adstract the data source away from the classification code.
-This would allow easier externsion of the program to introduce new data source e.g. a database to read the data from with less rework of other aspects of the code base.
+A future enhancement would be to add a repository layer so you could abstract the data source away from the classification code.
+This would allow easier extension of the program to introduce new data source e.g. a database to read the data from with less rework of other aspects of the code base.